lubiejewskidaniel/myResume/README.md

 ## 🛠️ Next Steps / Improvements

-- 📄 Add downloadable PDF version of resume
+- 📄 Add downloadable PDF version of resume - now will work on
-- 🌗 Add dark mode toggle
+- 🌗 Add dark mode toggle - done :)
-- 🎞️ Smooth scroll and subtle animations
+- 🎞️ Smooth scroll and subtle animations - done :)
 - 📧 Integrate contact form or email link
 - 💡 Switch to React or another framework for version 2